-February 2011 Uprising
+2011 Uprising

-King Hamad's efforts to accommodate Shiite aspirations were demonstrated to have failed when a major uprising began on February 13, 2011, in the immediate wake of the success of an uprising in Egypt that forced the resignation of Egyptian President Hosni Mubarak.
-After a few days of protests and relatively minor confrontations with the mostly Bahraini Sunni and expatriate Sunni security forces, the mostly Shiite demonstrators converged on a major public square, "Pearl Roundabout," named after a statue in the middle of the traffic circle that depicts Bahrain's pearldiving past.
-The uprising took place even though King Hamad had tried to head off the unrest by offering all Bahraini families a \$2,700 one-time payment.
-The demands of the protesters were numerous, but generally limited to political reform steps such as altering the constitution to expand the powers of the COR; ending gerrymandering that prevents Shiites from winning a majority in the COR; providing more jobs and economic opportunities; and, among some protesters, replacing hard-line Prime Minister Khalifa.
-In general, a consistent theme among protesters appeared to be to end the sense among Shiites that they are "second class citizens."
-At the outset of this round of unrest, very few protesters demanded the ouster of the royal family.
+King Hamad's efforts to accommodate Shiite aspirations were demonstrated to have failed when a major uprising began on February 14, 2011, in the wake of the success of an uprising in Egypt that forced the resignation of Egyptian President Hosni Mubarak.
+After a few days of protests and relatively minor confrontations with the mostly Bahraini Sunni and expatriate Sunni security forces, the mostly Shiite demonstrators converged on the interior of a major traffic circle, "Pearl Roundabout," named after a statue that depicted Bahrain's pearl-diving past.
+The uprising took place after King Hamad had authorized the latest annual iteration of a \$2,700 payment to citizens.
+The initial demands of the protesters were numerous, but generally centered on such political reforms as altering the constitution to expand the powers of the COR; ending gerrymandering that prevents Shiites from winning a majority in the COR; providing more jobs and economic opportunities; and, among some protesters, replacing hard-line Prime Minister Khalifa.
+A consistent theme among protesters appeared to be to end the sense among Shiites that they are "second class citizens" or "not trusted" as Bahraini citizens.
 On February 15, 2011, King Hamad spoke to the nation and announced the formation of a committee to investigate the use of force against protestors, which had killed two until that time.

 The unrest took on new dimensions in the early morning of February 17, 2011, when security forces surrounded the thousands of demonstrators in Pearl Roundabout, many of whom were asleep, and used rubber bullets and tear gas to remove them from the location.
-At least four demonstrators were killed, and others died subsequently.
-The government asserted it had warned of an impending move to expel the protestors, an account disputed by the protesters.
-At a news conference later on February 17, Foreign Minister Khalid Al Khalifa claimed Bahraini forces had used a minimum of force, that some of the protesters were found with weaponry, and that the Pearl Roundabout was cleared to avoid a "sectarian abyss"-a reference to possible all-out civil conflict between the Shiites and Sunnis.
-Amid heavy security patrols to prevent demonstrators from regrouping in Pearl Roundabout, additional protests took place on February 18, 2011, with additional press reports of gunshots by security forces, including in the context of funerals for those demonstrators who were killed.
-Politically, Wifaq pulled all 18 of its COR deputies out of the COR following the February 17 crackdown.
+At least four demonstrators were killed; others died subsequently.
+The government asserted it had warned of the impending move, an account disputed by the protesters.
+At a news conference later on February 17, Foreign Minister Khalid Al Khalifa claimed that the Pearl Roundabout was cleared to avoid a "sectarian abyss"- all-out civil conflict between the Shiites and Sunnis.
+Despite heavy security patrols, additional protests took place on February 18, 2011, and security forces apparently shot several demonstrators.
+Politically, Wifaq pulled all 18 of its COR deputies out of the COR immediately following the February 17 crackdown.
+Their resignations have prompted the scheduling of by-elections to fill their seats on September 24, 2011, with a second round to be held on October 1, if needed.
+Britain closed its embassy in Bahrain after the February 17, 2011, crackdown, and announced it might ban further arms exports to Bahrain.